IAFPD Diploma in Coaching Psychology

 Each of the three full certificate programmes has a set course fee (ie Certificate in Coaching; Certificate in Stress Management & Performance Coaching (3 modules); Certificate in Psychological Coaching/Coaching Psychology).
 For students who wish to take the Diploma in Coaching Psychology programme, there is an additional fee of £995 including VAT.

-Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
+Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, the Institute of Leadership and Management, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
 (NB.
 If a psychologist is considering becoming an 'accredited' coaching psychologist, the main route is through the International Society for Coaching Psychology or through other psychology bodies.)

 Course attendance should be for a minimum of 90% per module.